-Correct pricing and tracking of cost is one of the most important issue in running a business, and is especially import for a new business to get correct.
-Knowing cost is also important to be able to knew that any project given to a contractor or sub-contractor is being priced accurately.
+Correct pricing and tracking of the cost is one of the most important issues in running a business and is especially import for a new business to get correct.
+Knowing cost is also important to be able to know that any project given to a contractor or sub-contractor is being priced accurately.

 Selling your pieces includes picking the correct markets, pricing your piece correctly, and knowing the correct sales channels.
 It important to know if you are trying to run a viable business, or just trying to move your pieces.

 The decision of starting a woodworking business includes picking a market, determining how to make sales, and decide what equipment needs to be upgraded.
-As a hobby you can make what you want, but as a professional you need make what can be profitable sold.
+As a hobby, you can make what you want, but as a professional, you need to make what can be profitably sold.

 Do you really want to get into a woodworking business?
 Spending more time in your hobby, and getting paid to do it sounds good.
 But, it often requires giving up all the parts of woodworking that you enjoy.

 The woodworking industry is in a state of flux, both long-term and short-term.
 The current economy is difficult, but also has its opportunities for those with the right talents.
 In the long-term new tools and equipment challenge the craftsmanship of handmade pieces.